-Muskegon Community College (MCC) is committed to offering programs that develop intellectual curiosity, encourage aesthetic sensitivity, and promote the value of work and humanitarian values.
-Within this commitment also exists the responsibility to foster a safe and healthy environment for our students and employees, which is one of the most important responsibilities of the college administration.
+Muskegon Community College (MCC) is dedicated to equity and excellence, prepares students, builds communities, and improves lives.
+Within this dedication also exists the responsibility to foster a safe and healthy environment for our students and employees, which is one of the most important responsibilities of the college administration.
 Our priority at MCC is an educational environment free from discrimination, harassment and assault.
 With the support of all departments, we are involved in keeping our campus safe and secure.
-A truly safe campus can be achieved through the cooperation of all students, staff, and guests.
+A truly safe campus can be achieved through the cooperation of all students, faculty, staff, and guests.
 Please read this guide carefully and use the information to foster a safe environment for yourself and others on campus.
-Contact Dr. John Selmon, Provost/Executive Vice President at 231-777-0266 or at john.selmon@muskegoncc.edu with questions about this Annual Safety and Security Report.
+Contact Dr. Kelley Conrad, Provost & Chief Student Services Officer at 231-777-0321 or kelley.conrad@muskegoncc.edu with questions about this Annual Safety and Security Report.

-This safety and security report is prepared to meet the compliance requirements of "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" formerly known as the Crime Awareness and Campus Security Act of 1990, Higher Education Act, Title IX, and most recently, the Violence Against Women Act.
+This safety and security report is prepared to meet the compliance requirements of "Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act" formerly known as the Crime Awareness and Campus Security Act of 1990, Higher Education Act, Title IX, and most recently, the Violence Against Women Act (VAWA).
 This guide provides information annually regarding safety and security procedures and crime statistics.

-Campus crime, arrest and referral statistics include those reported to campus security personnel, designated campus officials (including but not limited to directors, deans, department heads), and local law enforcement agencies.
+Campus crime, arrest, and referral statistics include those reported to campus security personnel, designated campus officials (including but not limited to directors, deans, department heads), and law enforcement agencies.

 Each year, all enrolled students as well as College faculty and staff receive an email notification describing how to access this report electronically.
-Prospective students and employees are encouraged to and may view this report online (www.muskegoncc.edu/annualsecurityreport) or obtain a printed copy from the following office: Room 1045A or call 231-777-0266.
+Prospective students and employees are encouraged to view this report online (www.muskegoncc.edu/annualsecurityreport) or obtain a printed copy in Room 1309Q or call 231-777-0321.